 Model selection is the wrong question.
 Choose (model x effort).

 The conventional advice is a cost ladder.
 Haiku for cheap tasks.
 Sonnet for default work.
 Opus when something matters.
-Every comparison guide I read while researching this post (Anthropic's own choosing-a-model docs, CloudHesive's enterprise guide, three SitePoint and Medium roundups) frames it the same way: pick a model, pay the model's tier, ship.
+Every comparison guide I read when this post first went up in May (Anthropic's own choosing-a-model docs included, plus CloudHesive's enterprise guide and three SitePoint and Medium roundups) framed it the same way: pick a model, pay the model's tier, ship.
+Anthropic's docs have since added effort as a fourth selection criterion; the third-party guides mostly have not.
 The seat tier has the same trap; the true cost of an AI coding tool is mostly the bill below the sticker.

-Anthropic's effort parameter is a second routing axis with five tiers (max, xhigh, high, medium, low) and meaningful behavioral differences per tier.
+What the cost ladder misses is the second routing axis: Anthropic's effort parameter, five tiers (max, xhigh, high, medium, low) with meaningful behavioral differences per tier.
 The model picks a capability ceiling.
 The effort tier picks how much of that ceiling Claude exercises on any given call.
 From the effort docs: "Effort is a behavioral signal, not a strict token budget."
 At max, Claude always thinks.
 At low, it minimizes thinking and skips it on simple queries.

 The matrix is structurally asymmetric.
-Build any routing logic on top of it without learning the asymmetries and you will pick cells that do not exist.
+Build any routing logic on top of it without learning the asymmetries and you'll pick cells that don't exist.

 At the API level, high is the default.
-Omit output_config.effort from the call and Opus 4.7, Opus 4.6, and Sonnet 4.6 all run at high.
-Claude Code overrides this default and ships xhigh for Opus 4.7 specifically (more on that below).
+Omit output_config.effort from the call and Fable 5, Opus 4.8, Opus 4.7, Opus 4.6, and Sonnet 4.6 all run at high.
+Claude Code overrides this default and ships xhigh for Opus 4.7 specifically; on Fable 5 it stays at high (more on that below).

-Haiku 4.5 row is structurally different: it does not accept output_config.effort.
+What about Haiku 4.5?
+Its row is structurally different: it doesn't accept output_config.effort.
 Thinking depth on Haiku is controlled the legacy way through budget_tokens.
 Treating Haiku as "a tier of the same routing system" is a category error.

 Four pieces of context travel with each row.